Khayel/qPost/README.md

 Stack - MySQL database, Flask backend, HTML,CSS,Javascript, Bootstrap 5.0

 Features
--Login system, with password hashing and salting.
+- Login system, with password hashing and salting.
--Ask questions answer questions, mark answers to your questions, view all other questions.
+- Ask questions answer questions, mark answers to your questions, view all other questions.
--Delete only your questions or answers to your questions.
+- Delete only your questions or answers to your questions.

 ToDo
 - Implement teacher user with and limit student functionality.